 The NACO Executive Committee is responsible for running the organisation and arranging the Training Events.
-The Committee is elected by the membership at the Annual General Meeting each year.
+The Committee of 29 is elected by the membership at the Annual General Meeting each year.
 In addition it may co-opt up to 6 members.

 Jacqui Brazil - London Borough of Southwark